Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

 • ECOG performance status 0-2

-• Prior standard therapy failure or ineligibility
+• Prior standard therapy (chemotherapy, immunotherapy, or targeted therapy)

 Common Exclusion